jamesbiederbeck/focus-stack-arm/README.md

 Focus Stack Builds for ARM
 ============================
 I've got arm64 devices all over, so I need this.
 I think this will run in termux on android, that's my target.
-I'm building this on an ARM64 chromebook and in
+I'm building this on an ARM64 chromebook and in a self hosted GitHub Actions Runner on a pi 4.

 ```
 # build on arm64